 The Management Company follows a rigorous quantitative and qualitative selection process (as described below) to invest the R-co Conviction Club sub-fund in fixed-income or convertible products and in equity products, based on market opportunities.
-The sub-fund may invest up to 10% of its assets in UCIs (including listed UCIs/ETFs).
+The sub-fund may invest up to 10% of its assets in funds (including ETFs).